bfdhmr/Pixel_City/README.md

 # Pixel_City
-# Pixel City - Game Hall Readme
+# Pixel City - Game Hall

 ## 1. Introduction
 Pixel City is a game hall project that integrates multiple game zones.
 Users can select different games to play after logging in or registering.
 The highlight is the Gobang (Five-in-a-Row) zone, where users can engage in online battles by choosing rooms or play against AI with托管 (hosting) feature.
 Each game round will adjust scores based on the game situation and rank players accordingly.